Collin Samuel: Dundee United

 Samuel moved to Scottish Premier League club Dundee United on 11 July 2003 for £100,000.

 Samuel was not as prolific at Tannadice, scoring just 15 goals in total during his four seasons there.
 Despite scoring on his debut, Samuel managed just one more all season and failed to score at all during 2004–05.
 Samuel was part of the Dundee United match day squad which participated in the Scottish Cup final in season 2004–05 against Celtic.
 Despite losing that cup final 1–0, the team still qualified for the following season's UEFA Cup in which Samuel scored against Finnish team, MyPa, at Tannadice in the second leg of the qualifying round tie.
 Finding his form somewhat that particular season, he managed seven goals, including three in four games during December.
 In 2006–07, however, Samuel scored five times for United.
 Generally starting from the bench, he was frequently used as a right midfielder or as a forward.
 Samuel was told he was free to leave Dundee United at the end of the 2006–07 season, with interest shown by Major League Soccer side Toronto FC and Scottish First Division side, St Johnstone.
 Samuel subsequently played his last game for Dundee United in their final game of the 2006–07 season, a 0–0 draw at home to Motherwell.

 Toronto FC

 After being released by Dundee United, media speculation increasingly linked him with moves to a team in the Major League Soccer and the aforementioned St Johnstone.
 Samuel eventually signed for MLS side Toronto FC, during which time he started every game for the Canadian club, making 19 appearances and scoring three goals for the injury-racked club in their inaugural season.
-He was released from Toronto FC in April 2008 due to personal reasons, with the club allowed a limited number of international players on their roster.
+He was released from Toronto FC in April 2008 for personal reasons, with the club allowed a limited number of international players on their roster.